 - The Trans-Ural district in the Kurgan region between Chelyabinsk and Omsk.

 - Streltsovskiy in the Transbaikal or Chita region of SE Siberia near the Chinese and Mongolian borders.

-- The Vitimsky district about 500 km northwest of the Chia region.
+- The Vitimsky district in Buryatia about 570 km northwest of Krasnokamensk.